 It could be for an oral presentation, or for your portfolio, your drawings need to communicate your ideas, but also an emotion.

-Q/ Why are trainers always drawn in that position ?
+Q/ Why are trainers always drawn to that position?

 It’s rarely seen in real life.
 (Raised heel)

-Adidas sneaker sketch – You can find the video at 16 Tips to draw a sneaker.
+You can find the video at 16 Tips to Draw a Sneaker.

 e.g. It’s like a bottle of wine on a stand.
 It’s made to be seen.

 It’s also a great way to describe the shoe in action.

 Let me share with you a bit more about how many designers engage their audience with a “sketching style in motion”.

 Even though in “Industrial design”, there is the word “Industrial”,